top of page

 COMPLAINTS PROCEDURE – PARENT/ WHANAU INFORMATION

 No school is likely to do everything right, all the time.
 At Rodney College we take the view that if people have concerns, they should express them without hesitation or fear.
-We believe that only by hearing from people, can we hope to continually improve the service we provide.
+We believe that only by hearing from people can we hope to keep getting better at what we do for our students.

 Here are some options: